mrmrwinter/northernbug.github.io/_posts/2024-06-04-NBUG12_Newcastle.md

 Limited Spaces: Please note that spaces for this event are limited.
 Priority will be given to presenters and those who present or register early.
 Don't miss out on the chance to be a part of this enriching experience.

+# Agenda
+TBC

+# Registration
-Registration: Secure your spot and register now by following this registration link. [open!](https://forms.office.com/e/PCM1ikdWU1)
+Secure your spot and register now by following this registration link. [open!](https://forms.office.com/e/PCM1ikdWU1)

-We look forward to your participation and to the vibrant discussions that will arise from this meeting.
-Let's make this NorthernBUG event a memorable one!